 No Mayo Chicken Salad with Blood Orange Vinaigrette Recipe Notes

-If you don’t have access to fresh citrus marmalade, sub the juice of one blood orange plus a tablespoon of honey.
+If you don’t have access to fresh blood orange marmalade, sub the juice of one blood orange plus a tablespoon of honey.
 It won’t be quite so thick but it will still be delicious.

 No Mayo Chicken Salad with Blood Orange Vinaigrette